Portiloop/portiloop-training/install.md

 > sbatch train_job.sh

-You can edit the train_job file to your liking.
+The output will be found in the sbatch_out directory You can edit the train_job file to your liking.
 All parameters can be found in the portiloopml/portiloop_python/ANN/portiloop_detector_training.py main function docstring.